jakobzhao/geog4572/project/sketch.md

 - In the **"Interface Sketch"** Section, You will also need to add 2 or 3 sentences to describe the sketch you drew.

-For submission, please only submit the url of the repository to canvas.
+For diliverable, please only submit the url of the repository to canvas by the end of May 9th.

 ### Sketch Examples: